Skelton All Saints, with iron railings that were removed during the Second World War for armaments and, it is said, much of the metal never used.

 [Photograph kindly donated by his Great Granddaughter Louise Wright of Guisborough, N Yorks.]

-Silver Medal won by players of Skelton Church Football Club.
+The second Silver Medal was won by players of Skelton Church Football Club in season 1926/27.